cwensel/cascading/cascading-hadoop2-tez/README.md

 # Cascading on Apache Tez

-Support for Cascading on Apache Tez is part of the Cascading 3.0 WIP (work in progress) releases.
+Support for Cascading on Apache Tez is now a part of Cascading 3.0.

 We are making this release available so interested parties can begin testing Tez deployments against existing Cascading applications.